Home - Bookapy Book Preview

 Saturday, 13th October 1962

-How many punctures he would need?
 Would he need to pierce both arms?
-Possibly.

 My tongue dragged across the skin and saliva stung in the tiny puncture.
 The blood left a smear in which a smaller droplet formed.
-I rotated my hands, revealing fresh, pale skin with none of the blotches and well-known scars from seventy years of living.
+I rotated my hands, revealing fresh, pale skin with none of the blotches and well-known scars that came from seventy years of living.

 What had stirred this distant memory to surface with such preternatural detail?

-The thought halted me: whilst asleep, I was critiquing my dream?
+Whilst asleep, I was critiquing my dream?

 The conductor followed me.
 “Tickets please.”
 Her lilting West Indian accent was still a novelty in the rural Kent of 1962.

 Shoving away the season ticket, I wondered what else I had with me.
-My pockets turned up fluff and a handkerchief, so I opened my school bag: a French text, a Latin grammar, Caesar’s De Bello Gallico, three exercise books.
-Opening one of these revealed my awful handwriting.
-My stomach clenched – my father goes wild about this.
+My pockets turned up fluff and a handkerchief.
+My school bag held a French text, a Latin text, Caesar’s De Bello Gallico and several exercise books.
+These revealed my awful handwriting.
+My stomach clenched.

 Goes wild?